inf112-v20/nullpointerexception/README.md

 # INF112 - RoboRally Project
-Simple board with a moveable player
+A simple board with a movable player

 ## Known bugs
 Currently throws "WARNING: An illegal reflective access operation has occurred",